 While the stunning imbricate pattern of the petals and their beautiful color are extremely attractive, these flowers are not the best choice for pollinators as their stamens are almost completely buried.
 However, they do attract hummingbirds.

-Expect these eight- to ten-foot shrubs to bloom between December and May in Zones 7-9, with deep green foliage year round.
+Expect these eight- to ten-foot shrubs to bloom between December and May in Zones 7 to 9, with deep green foliage year round.

-Plants are available from Amazon in three or five-gallon containers.
+Plants are available from Perfect Plants Nursery in three-gallon containers.

 This cultivar tends to grow wider rather than taller, reaching a mature height of only five to six feet, with a semi-weeping shape and a compact growth habit.

-‘Shishi Gashira’ also exhibits greater sun tolerance than other varieties, especially as plants mature, and it is suitable for container growing.
-This variety is hardy in Zones 7-9.
+‘Shi Shi Gashira’ also exhibits greater sun tolerance than other varieties, especially as plants mature, and it is suitable for container growing.
+This variety is hardy in Zones 7 to 9.

-Plants are available from Nature Hills Nursery in #3 containers.
+Plants are available from Plants by Mail in two-and-a-half quart and #3 containers.

 If breaking up the winter landscape with a dramatic combination of red, green, and yellow sounds appealing to you, C. sasanqua ‘Yuletide’ is the perfect choice.